What are contractions?

 Go time… but not quite yet.

-You should aim to stay home during early labor.
+When you are in early labor, you should aim to stay home as long as possible.
 Ask your partner to help you create a space to rest through early labor, with low lights and a calm vibe.
 If that’s not your thing, trying to distract yourself with other activities (like walking, cooking, or watching a favorite TV show or movie) is a good idea, too.

 Now it’s go time.